5 Ways to Prevent Wedding Drama

 Have a longstanding feud in the family?
 Then a seating chart will be your best friend.
 Keep any problematic parties seated as far away as possible from each other as possible.
 Limiting their interactions with one another and distracting them with people they enjoy is one of the best prevention tools you have in your arsenal.

-Anticipate something coming up at the wedding?
+Anticipate wedding drama?
 Address it with the parties involved.
 Acknowledging your frustrations or fears in a polite but honest way can ensure that everyone is on the same page.
 It’s better to communicate your issues before the “I do’s,” rather than getting into an emotional argument at cocktail hour.

 Everyone has at least one or two people in their families that are over dramatic or tend to cause trouble.
 If you know who those people are and can reasonably exclude them from the big day, then consider skipping the invite.
 Your wedding is one of the most important days of your life -- don’t invite people who will present unpleasant distractions.